Modern Languages (Spanish with German) BA (Hons) – 2020 entry

 - British Sign Language.

 The teaching is communicative and student-centred.
-Special emphasis is placed on listening and speaking skills, and the programme materials are authentic and related to real-life contexts.
+Special emphasis is placed on listening and speaking skills, and the course materials are authentic and related to real-life contexts.

-We have a team of about 30 dedicated and experienced tutors, of whom all are native-speakers or of native speaker qualification.
+We have a team of about 30 dedicated and experienced tutors, of all of who are native-speakers or of native speaker qualification.

-This programme comprises one two-hour session per week for 19 weeks over two semesters.
+This course is made up of one two-hour session per week for 19 weeks over two semesters.

 Terms and conditions